CharanKasala/File_Transfer_using_Cache_TCP_UDP/README.md

         put <file_path>

 7.**Download a file from the cache or server:** Use the get command to download a file.
 The system first checks the cache, and if the
-    file is not there, it fetches it from the server.
+    file is not there, it fetches it from the server storing a copy in the cache for future downloads.

         get <file_path>